What Are the Things That You Can Do in Bangkok in the Morning?

 Fuel up for the day with a good breakfast

-Here, you can have a hearty breakfast that includes crispy bacon, fried eggs, golden sourdough toast and potatoes.
+Here, you can enjoy a hearty breakfast with crispy bacon, fried eggs, golden sourdough toast, and potatoes, or go for their avocado toast finished with lemon zest and chilli flakes.

 Go on a historical tour around Bangkok